-So you have curly hair and you rarely run a brush through it as in the past all this has done is create frizziness and make your curls more difficult to manage.
-So when someone suggests you try a brush, of course, you are very sceptical.
+So you have curly hair and you rarely run a brush through it as in the past all this has done is create frizz and make your curls more difficult to manage.
+So when someone suggests you try a brush, of course, you are very skeptical.

-We all know that brushing is suppose to reduce tangles and knots but did you know that by using the right brush, Brushing stimulates the capillaries of the scalp, increasing blood circulation and the transport of oxygen and nutrients to the hair follicles.
-By stimulating these glands brushing distributes sebum, that is natural oils from the base of the hair along the shaft, making hair stronger, more resilient, less dry, smoother and shinier.
+We all know that brushing is suppose to reduce tangles and knots but did you know that using the right brush stimulates the capillaries of the scalp, increasing blood circulation and the transport of oxygen and nutrients to the hair follicles?
+By stimulating these glands while brushing, your scalp distributes sebum.
+Brushing brings this natural oil from the base of the hair along the shaft, making hair stronger, more resilient, less dry, smoother, and shinier.

 Being born with naturally thin hair and ringlets had its challenges as a youngster and brushing was rarely a pleasant experience as my hair would become tangled very quickly.
-However, as I progressed into adulthood and my hair grew thicker I never imagined that continuing brushing with a normal brush would become even harder and more painful and the use a comb just made things worse as it pulled and tugged at the tangles.
+However, as I progressed into adulthood and my hair grew thicker, I never imagined that continued brushing with a normal brush would become even harder and more painful, and using a comb just made things worse as it pulled and tugged at the tangles.

-Whilst an old brush made of horsehair bristles my mum had stowed away in her draw provided me with some relief, I had to brush my hair for about half an hour to get the same results, Now with the UGLY SWAN Scream Free brushing has been a dream as no matter the length, thickness, curl or straight this brush of both nylon and natural bristles can handle it all.
+Whilst an old brush made of horsehair bristles my mum had stowed away in her draw provided me with some relief, I had to brush my hair for about half an hour to get the same results.
+Now with the Ugly Swan Scream-Free brush, brushing has been a dream no matter if my hair is long, thick, curly, or straight.
+This brush of both nylon and natural bristles can handle it all.

 So having curly hair doesn’t need to be painful anymore and the brush can be used seamlessly on both wet and dry hair.
-For best results, tight curls are best brushed when hair is wet and for tight or loose curls I tend to brush prior to washing then use my fingers to dry off.
-If you brush your hair dry it will soften the curl without the frizz and who doesn’t love that idea.
-Working with the way it works best for the individual is usually key for thick curly hair so try the brush a few different ways but I guarantee there will be no more frizz or screaming just soft smooth silky hair, plus the bonus of a nice head massage.
+For best results, tight curls are best brushed when hair is wet and for looser curls, I tend to brush prior to washing then use my fingers to dry off.
+If you brush your hair dry it will soften the curl without the frizz and who doesn’t love that idea?
+Brushing the way that works best for the individual is usually key for thick curly hair so try the brush a few different ways.
+I guarantee there will be no more frizz or screaming, just soft smooth silky hair... plus the bonus of a nice head massage.